trambarhq/relaks-wordpress-example/README.md

 The key parameter is `pageType`, which is used to load one of the [page components](https://github.com/trambarhq/relaks-wordpress-example/tree/master/src/pages).

-As a glance `route.getParameters()` ([routing.js](https://github.com/trambarhq/relaks-wordpress-example/blob/master/src/routing.js#L77)) might seem  incredibly inefficient.
+At a glance `route.getParameters()` ([routing.js](https://github.com/trambarhq/relaks-wordpress-example/blob/master/src/routing.js#L77)) might seem incredibly inefficient.
 To see if a URL points to a page, it fetches all pages and see if one of them has that URL:

 ```javascript
 let allPages = await wp.fetchPages();